jhpyle/docassemble/_docs/legal.md

 The `interview_url()` function returns a URL to the interview that provides a direct link to the interview and the current variable store.
-This is used in multi-user interviews to invite additional users to participate.
+This is used in [multi-user interviews] to invite additional users to participate.
+This function depends on `update_info()` having been run in "initial" code.

 ## send_email